aravindg309/scenescape-build-refactor/docs/user-guide/support.md

 ### 13. Enabling "Live View" results in memory utilization monotonically increases over time

 **Mitigation**: "Live View" is meant for explainability and debugging.
 Disable "Live View" when SceneScape is deployed in production environments.

+### 14. sscape folder is now renmaed to manager which may cause database upgrade issues for previous releases

+**Mitigation**: Recreate any scene that still references the sscape project